Isomorphism Properties of Optimality and Equilibrium Solutions under Equivalent Information Structure Transformations

 Let the causal linear disturbance feedforward policies be {those that map disturbance to actions}.
-We note that causal state-feedback policies are closed-loop policies (which correspond to policies in dynamic games) and causal disturbance feedforward policies are open-loop policies (which correspond to policies under (policy-dependent) static reductions).
-We next recall the mutually quadratic invariant property \cite{colombino2017mutually}. \begin{assumption} [Mutually Quadratic Invariant \cite{colombino2017mutually}] $S^{1}\times S^{2}$ is mutually quadratic invariant under $ $ if for any $(K^{1},K^{2})\in S^{1}\times S^{2}$, we have $K^{1}D_{1}K^{1}\in S^{1}$, $K^{1}D_{2}K^{2}\in S^{1}$, $K^{2}D_{1}K^{1}\in S^{2}$, and $K^{2}D_{2}K^{2}\in S^{2}$. \end{assumption}
+We note that causal state-feedback policies are closed-loop policies (which correspond to policies in DGs) and causal disturbance feedforward policies are open-loop policies (which correspond to policies under (PD) static reductions). \begin{assumption} [Mutual Quadratic Invariance \cite{colombino2017mutually}] $S^{1}\times S^{2}$ is mutually quadratic invariant under $ $ if for any $(K^{1},K^{2})\in S^{1}\times S^{2}$, we have $K^{1}D_{1}K^{1}\in S^{1}$, $K^{1}D_{2}K^{2}\in S^{1}$, $K^{2}D_{1}K^{1}\in S^{2}$, and $K^{2}D_{2}K^{2}\in S^{2}$. \end{assumption}

-We note that quadratic invariant IS is equivalent to the partially nested IS \cite{rotkowitz2008information}, and hence, \eqref{eq:costmqi} can be considered as a special case of the setup introduced in Section \ref{sec:detzerosum}. \cite[Theorem 2 and 5]{colombino2017mutually} have shown that if $({Q}^{*, 1}, {Q}^{*, 2})$ is the unique disturbance feedforward PL-SPE, which is also linear, then the policy pair $({K}^{*, 1}, {K}^{*, 2})$ obtained via
+We note that quadratic invariant IS is equivalent to the partially nested IS \cite{rotkowitz2008information}, and hence, this setting can be considered as a special case of the setup introduced in Section \ref{sec:detzerosum}. \cite[Theorem 2 and 5]{colombino2017mutually} have shown that if $({Q}^{*, 1}, {Q}^{*, 2})$ is the unique disturbance feedforward PL-SPE, which is also linear, then the policy pair $({K}^{*, 1}, {K}^{*, 2})$ obtained via